openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 * A firewall, switches and load balancers on the public facing network connections.

-* OpenStack Controller service running Image, Identity, Networking, combined with support services such as MariaDB and RabbitMQ, configured for high availability on at least three controller nodes.
+* OpenStack Controller service running Image service, Identity service, Networking service, combined with support services such as MariaDB and RabbitMQ, configured for high availability on at least three controller nodes.

 * OpenStack Compute nodes running the KVM hypervisor.